-When an addict enters recovery for alcohol abuse, they usually struggle with anger problems and emotional regulation.
+When someone enters recovery for alcohol abuse, they usually struggle with anger problems and emotional regulation.
 The early months of sobriety can be an emotional rollercoaster filled with many highs and lows; the relationship between alcoholism and anger is a complicated one.

-Even though they speak about anger management in most Alcoholics Anonymous 12-step programs and while you’re in rehab, experiencing these emotions is different once you’re sober.
-Sometimes, little things like not being able to deal with or express a specific feeling can lead to an angry outburst.
+Even though they speak about anger management in most Alcoholics Anonymous 12-step programs and in rehab, experiencing these emotions is different once you’re sober.
+Sometimes, little things like being unable to deal with or express a specific feeling can lead to an angry outburst.
 As a result, there’s a lot of trial and error throughout your recovery, including finding the best anger-management techniques for you.

 What Is Dry Drunk Syndrome?

 When you quit drinking alcohol and move towards sobriety without focusing on living a healthy lifestyle, you might struggle with what’s sometimes known as “dry drunk syndrome.”

 There can be negative thoughts or experiences when recovering alcoholics compare their old heavy drinking lifestyle to their new sober lifestyle.
-As a result, addicts experience feelings of discontent, emptiness and often are full of anguish.
+As a result, addicts experience feelings of discontent, emptiness, and often are full of anguish.
 They struggle with the idea that their alcoholic lifestyle was more exciting than their new one.
 Additionally, dry drunks will miss the adrenaline rush from old behaviors they do not experience in their new sober self.

 In the end, solving a drinking problem isn’t solely about the absence of substances, but rather a complete overhaul of your lifestyle and behaviors.
 It’s essential to find new healthy habits that fuel your soul and give you a new purpose.